jiayuzhou/CSE404/python_install.md

 ```bash
 jupyter notebook
 ```
-You should be able to a browser poping up.
+You should be able to see a browser poping up.
 Otherwise try [this link](http://localhost:8888/).
-When you are done, you can save, close all Jupyter windows, and use `ctrl+c` in the console to terminate the console.
+When you are done, you can save changes, close all Jupyter windows, and use `ctrl+c` in the console to terminate the Jupyter session.
 4) When you are done, you can exit the environment by:
 ```bash
 conda deactivate  # exit the cse404 environment (and return to base)